adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Some nodes will run trading software.
 They will buy and sell assets offered by market makers.
-Some nodes will specialize in participation in prediction markets, running the consensus mechanism.
-This will be profitable because transaction fees are the initial liquidity in these markets.
+Some nodes will specialize in participation in prediction markets.

 ## Why is Ethereum used for the token sale?

 The primary reason for using Ethereum tokens for the sale is that æternity is not functional yet.
 Once æternity launches, tokens will exist on æternity.
-However, even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale.
-Ethereum is great for the type of use case that requires a fully public index of things (e.g. tokens). æternity is focusing on scalable, real-world use cases which usually don’t require data to be openly shared all of the time.
+Ethereum is great for token sales. æternity is focusing on scalable, real-world use cases which usually don’t require data to be openly shared all of the time.

 ## What is the circulating supply of aeon?

-Aeon distributed during Contribution Phase 1: 139,089,935.082

-Aeon to be distributed during Contribution Phase 2: 21,000,000 Swiss Francs
+Somewhere between 300 million and 200 million.

 ## What is the maximum supply of aeon?

-The maximum supply of aeon tokens will be determined after phase two of the æternity backing campaign ends.
+The block reward is set by the governance mechanism.
+No one knows how fast the community will decide to increase the supply of aeon.

 ## How is the aeon dispersed?